-What is the t critical value and how to calculate it by using the T table?
+What is the t key value and how to calculate it by using the T table?

 In statistics, t critical value is used widely to solve the problems of hypothesis testing.
 The critical value is that value in hypothesis testing which tells whether to accept or reject the null hypothesis.

-The null hypothesis is used in hypothesis testing to assure that either statistical relationship or significance exists among two sets of the observed data of the given single observed variable.
+The null hypothesis is used in hypothesis testing to ensure that either a statistical relationship or significance exists among two sets of the observed data of the given single observed variable.

 In this post, we will learn about the t critical value and how to calculate it by using a formula or by using the t tables.